 In Germany there was founded the "National Platform Electromobility" ("Nationale Plattform Elektromobilität").
 There is an informative book available about it: Weert Canzler and Andreas Knie: “Einfach aufladen.
 Mit Elektromobilität in eine saubere Zukunft” ("Simply charge.
 With electromobility into a clean future", Oekom Verlag München).
 This book shows clearly the aims of that platform: The concerns are not about the environment but about Germany's position within the global economy.
 The main fear is that China could advance with a great offer of electric cars before Germany would do so.
 Germany must be the leader in the market, everything else is of less importance.

-On Ibiza there is the tourist centre "Casita Verde", which calls itself an "eco-centre" (a name with no meaning as there is no schooled ecologist), which advertizes electric cars as if they were absolutely clean, the reason is that this centre receives money for it from Renault.
+On Ibiza there is a tourist centre, which calls itself an "eco-centre" (a name with no meaning as there is no schooled ecologist), which advertizes electric cars as if they were absolutely clean, the reason is that this centre receives money for it from Renault.
 That is a typical case of greenwashing.

 So we see: For reasons of the environment the promotion of the electric car only makes sense if it is accompanied by a simultaneous expansion of environmentally friendly energy generation or (and) a reduction of the whole car traffic.

 An electric car with today's battery technique (which in the forseeable future is unlikely to improve a lot) has a significantly smaller range than a car with a combustion-engine.
 That's why it is often perceived as deficitary.
 The authors who promote the electric car, offer mainly two solutions for this problem.
 One is that an electric car is recommended as a second (or even third) car.
 That would certainly meet the wishes of the car industry, whereas from an environmental point of view it is doubtlessly counterproductive.